uiuc-focal-lab/syncode/tokenization.md

 [^10]: <https://github.com/huggingface/tokenizers/blob/c45aebd1029acfbe9e5dfe64e8b8441d9fae727a/docs/source/components.rst>

 [^11]: The bpe crate released by GitHub works with pre-trained vocabulary lists; it does not use merges and cannot train a new byte pair encoding from a corpus: it relies on existing vocabulary lists (Van Antwerpen and Neubeck 2024).
 It also works directly on the underlying bytes, unlike the BPE implementation used here.
 Therefore it does not show this behavior.

+[^hacky]: This should feel promiscuous and dirty, since we are mixing levels of abstraction.
+We are turning the bytes we use to encode code points back into code points, which themselves will be encoded by bytes.
+This is made especially confusing by the appearance of the abstract characters involved, as we shall see.